Transforming Neighborhoods

 There are plenty of ways to help protect the Wabash River at home and at work.
 Explore the variety of options available to transform your backyard or community into an ally of the Wabash River.

-Technical assistance is free and is provided by WREC staff .
+WREC staff can give you free advice on how you can help the Wabash River on your own property.
+We can give recommendations and point you towards other resources to empower you to make a change.
 Contact our Watershed Coordinator at the Wabash River Enhancement Corporation to schedule your walk-through and discuss how you can help the Wabash River at home or at work.

 Utilizing WREC's funding opportunities